openstack/python-cinderclient/README.rst

                             Block Storage API version.
 Accepts X, X.Y (where X is major and Y is minor
                             part).Default=env[OS_VOLUME_API_VERSION].
-      --bypass-url <bypass-url>
-                            Use this API endpoint instead of the Service Catalog.
-                            Defaults to env[CINDERCLIENT_BYPASS_URL].
       --retries <retries>   Number of retries.
       --profile HMAC_KEY    HMAC key to use for encrypting context data for performance profiling of operation.
 This key needs to